-A. The creation or elimination of jobs within the State of California.
+- A. The creation or elimination of jobs within the State of California.
+DSA has determined that the proposed action has no effect. - B. The creation of new businesses or the elimination of existing businesses within the State of California.

 DSA has determined that the proposed action has no effect.

-- B. The creation of new businesses or the elimination of existing businesses within the State of California. - DSA has determined that the proposed action has no effect. - C. The expansion of businesses currently doing business within the State of California. - DSA has determined that the proposed action has no effect. - D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment. - DSA has determined that the proposed action has no effect.
+C. The expansion of businesses currently doing business within the State of California.

+DSA has determined that the proposed action has no effect.

+D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.

+The adoption of the most recent edition of the model code with California amendments will update and clarify minimum building standards, which will provide increased protection of public health and safety, worker safety and the environment for California residents.